andmar8/Cordova-WP-SqlitePlugin/README.md

-I believe I have successfully managed to make a phonegap 3.0.0 port of this code, I'm working on bringing a release to the plugin soon...

 # Cordova/PhoneGap 3.0.0+ sqlitePlugin - Windows Phone 8+ version

 Native interface to sqlite in a Cordova/PhoneGap plugin, working to follow the HTML5 Web SQL API as close as possible.